L&T Technology Services: History

 In 2016, LTTS developed a set of personal safety gear that is based on cloud-enabled technologies.
 The system includes a set of "helmets, gloves, jackets and shoes that have sensors capturing [the wearers] performance, and sending it to a centralized database on the cloud."

 In March 2017, it opened a center of excellence in Munich, Germany.
 In June 2017, LTTS completed the acquisition of the Esencia, a San Jose, California-based engineering firm involved in development of "wireless connectivity solutions, perceptual computing, Internet of Things and advanced silicon products" for $27 million.
 In July, the company was upgraded to Group A of the Bombay Stock Exchange.

 In May 2022, the company opened an engineering, research and development (ER&D) centre in Krakow, Poland.
 In June 2022, LTTS set up an engineering design centre in Toulouse, France.

-In January 2023, LTTS announced that it would acquire parent Larsen & Toubro's "Smart World & Communication" business segment, which has interests in communication networks, cybersecurity and smart spaces, for ₹800 crore.
+In January 2023, LTTS announced that it would acquire parent L&T's "Smart World & Communication" business segment, which has interests in communication networks, cybersecurity and smart spaces, for ₹800 crore.

+In April 2024, L&T Technology Services partnered with Forvia to forge a €45 million deal.
+In August 2024, LTTS signed a contract to resell the Thales Sentinel platform, a software monetization platform developed by French defence and aerospace company, Thales Group, to its customers.
+In November 2024, L&T Technology Services announced the acquisition of Intelliswift for $110 million.